fengjixuchui/HyperVisor-Injector/README.md

 ## purpose of release ?
-my reasoning for this other release is due to me learning a lot at such a fast rate and then not having any uses for my projects so i get bored and release them also want to reach other developers and make something better out of the bad communities
+i dont have a lot of time since im very busy, another reason being i want to give everyone a chance to step into the internal cheating field and let people have the ability to inject into many anti-cheat protected games without worry.